-I have been suffering these migraines for over six months now, and it’s rough.
+I have been suffering these migraines for over six months now.
+It’s rough to say the least.
 There are days when I can barely get out of bed.
 I know my children are feeling the strain.
 They are worried about their mom.

 Now, don’t get me wrong, I believe in miracles.
 I believe that my God can do anything.
 He is God.